Visa rules change frequently โ always verify before you book.

 Travel insurance is often required

-Separately, citizens of a smaller list of countries (not the US/UK/EU/Australia) who are not covered by the exemption can obtain a Visa on Arrival for a short stay for a fee.
+Separately, citizens of around 31 countries that are not covered by the exemption (not the US, UK, EU, or Australia) can obtain a Visa on Arrival for a short stay โ typically about 15 days, for a fee of around 2,000 THB.
 Western nationalities use the visa exemption scheme described above, not the Visa on Arrival.

 Official Sources